JezerM/web-greeter/README.md

 ## Aditional features

 ### Brightness control
 `acpi` is the only tool needed to control the brightness, besides a compatible device.
 This functionality is based on [acpilight][acpilight] replacement for `xbacklight`.

 udev rules are needed to be applied before using it, check [acpilight rules][acpilight_rules].
-Then, lightdm will need to be allowed to change backlight values, to do so add lightdm user to **video** group: `sudo usermod -a -G video lightdm`
+Then, lightdm will need to be allowed to change backlight values, to do so add lightdm user to the **video** group: `sudo usermod -a -G video lightdm`

 Enable it inside `/etc/lightdm/web-greeter.yml`

 ### Battery status
 `acpi` and `acpi_listen` are the only tools you need (and a battery).
 This functionality is based on ["bat" widget][bat_widget] from ["lain" awesome-wm library][lain].

 You can enable it inside `/etc/lightdm/web-greeter.yml`

 ## Debugging
 You can run the greeter from within your desktop session if you add the following line to the desktop file for your session located in `/usr/share/xsessions/`: `X-LightDM-Allow-Greeter=true`.

 You have to log out and log back in after adding that line.
 Then you can run the greeter from command line.

 Themes can be opened with a debug console if you set `debug_mode` as `true` inside `/etc/lightdm/web-greeter.yml`.
 Or, you could run the `web-greeter` with the parameter `--debug`.
 I recommend to use the last one, as it is easier and handy.

 ```sh
 web-greeter --debug